MusaMasango/Customer-Segmentation-Project/README.md

 * tol is the within-cluster variation metric used to declare convergence.
 * The default of init is k-means++ which is supposed to yield a better results than just random initialization of centroids.

-Next, we'll calculate the sum of squared error as well as the silhouetter values using different number of clusters then plot the results.
+Next, we'll calculate the sum of squared error using the elbow method as well as the silhouette score using different number of clusters then plot the results.

 ## Model Performance
 Contrary to supervised learning where we have the ground truth to evaluate the model’s performance, clustering analysis doesn’t have a solid evaluation metric that we can use to evaluate the outcome of different clustering algorithms.
 Moreover, since kmeans requires k as an input and doesn’t learn it from data, there is no right answer in terms of the number of clusters that we should have in any problem.